TanStack/tanstack.com/app/blog/tanstack-router-typescript-performance.md

 title: A milestone for TypeScript Performance in TanStack Router
 ---

-TanStack Router pushes the boundaries on type safe routing.
-Components such as `Link` and hooks such as `useSearch`, `useParams`, `useRouteContext` and `useLoaderData` infer from route definitions to offer great type safety.
-It's common for applications using TanStack Router to use external dependencies with complex types for `validateSearch`, `context`, `beforeLoad` and `loader` in route definitions.
-While the DX is great, when route definitions accumulate into a route tree and the route tree becomes large, the editor experience can start to appear slow.
-We've made many TypeScript performance improvements to TanStack Router so that issues only start to happen when inference complexity becomes very large.
-We closely watch diagnostics such as instantiations and try to reduce as much as possible the time TypeScript takes to type check an individual route definition.
+TanStack Router pushes the boundaries on type-safe routing.

+The router's components such as `<Link>` and its hooks such as `useSearch`, `useParams`, `useRouteContext` and `useLoaderData`, infer from the route definitions to offer great type-safety.
+It's common for applications using TanStack Router to use external dependencies with complex types for `validateSearch`, `context`, `beforeLoad` and `loader` in their route definitions.

+While the DX is great, when route definitions accumulate into a route tree and it becomes large, the editor experience can start to appear slow.
+We've made many TypeScript performance improvements to TanStack Router so that issues only start to appear when the inference complexity becomes very large.
+We closely watch diagnostics such as instantiations and try to reduce the time TypeScript takes to type-check each individual route definition.

 Despite all these past efforts (which certainly helped), we had to address the elephant in the room.
 The fundamental problem to solve for a great editor experience in TanStack Router was not necessarily related to overall typescript check time.
 The problem we have been working to resolve is the accumulated route tree being a type checking bottleneck for the language service.
 For those familiar with tracing TypeScript, a trace for a large TanStack Router applications could look something similar to the following.